-The requirement that a non-profit serve a charitable class is closely related to the requirement that it serve a “public” as opposed to “private” interest, and that no inurement—or excessive—benefit is bestowed upon private individuals.
+The requirement that a non-profit serves a charitable class is closely related to the requirement that it serves public as opposed to private interest, and that no inurement or excessive benefit is bestowed upon private individuals.

 In short, a charitable class served by a non-profit must be sufficiently large and/or indefinite so that the benefits of its work cannot be traced to pre-identified persons.
 So, for example, the IRS would not certify the establishment of a non-profit to pay for the cancer treatments of Jane Obermeyer from Lilliput, Arizona.

-Thus, for a corporation to ensure IRS tax exempt status it should describe its charitable class as:
+Thus, for a corporation to ensure IRS tax-exempt status, it should describe its charitable class as:

 - Indefinite (It will benefit persons from the public that are not yet identified.)